Planning A Spring Break? These 5 Tips Can Help Minimize Risk

 5. Avoid destinations that have lifted restrictions

 Many colleges have canceled their traditional week-long spring breaks, but this isn't stopping some students who are eager for a quick getaway.
-Already, some have begun crowding beaches in Clearwater Beach, Fla., and South Padre Island, Texas.
+Already, some have begun crowding beaches in Clearwater Beach, Fla.

 "Getting on a plane to travel to an enormous gathering or party where tons of other people are flying from all over the place" is a bad idea, that could lead to the spread of the virus Carroll says.
 "And then bringing it back home is even worse."